 Ingredients Per Drink

-• 2 shots Smirnoff vodka
+• 2 shots Smirnoff (or other)vodka

 • Juice from 1/2 fresh lime

-• Ginger beer to taste
+• 4-6 ounces ginger beer to taste

 •